Tompapps/Sky-Learn/README.md

-Code repositry for Sky Leran.
+Code repositry for Sky Learn.
 Code for new home page and any HTML widget we configure.